 - 1 Install and configure a supported Web browser.
-See the following sections for more information: - "Supported Web Browsers"

-NOTICE: Console Redirection and Virtual Media only support 32-bit Web browsers.
-Using 64-bit Web browsers may generate unexpected results or failure of operations.

-- "Configuring a Supported Web Browser" - 2 Configure your monitor display resolution to at least 1280 x 1024 pixels at 60 Hz with 128 colors.
+See the following sections for more information: - "Supported Web Browsers" on page 29 - NOTICE: Console Redirection and Virtual Media only support 32-bit Web browsers.
+Using 64-bit Web browsers may generate unexpected results or failure of operations. - "Configuring a Supported Web Browser" on page 42 - 2 Configure your monitor display resolution to at least 1280 x 1024 pixels at 60 Hz with 128 colors.
 Otherwise, you may not view the console in Full Screen Mode.